skarppi/moneydance-extensions/README.md

 ## Running

-Use ```MockRunner``` to run the extension only without full Moneydance GUI.
+By default, the extension is run without full Moneydance GUI for faster development cycle.
+The account book is read only in this mode with multiple other limitations.

 ```
 ./gradlew run
 ```

-Full Moneydance GUI can be started with:
+Full Moneydance GUI can be started when testing full functionality.

 ```
 ./gradlew runFull